Greenhouse Gases

 While it is an essential natural phenomenon, where certain gases in the atmosphere retain the sun’s heat allowing the temperature at the earth’s surface to be warm enough to support life, the greenhouse effect has become a central term in conversations about climate change and sustainability.

 Greenhouse gases (GHG), such as carbon dioxide (CO2), methane (CH4) and nitrogen oxides (NOx), contribute to this phenomenon by trapping heat in the atmosphere.
-Increased human activities have intensified this effect and, as a result, have created an imbalance in the global climate.

 CO2, which today represents one of the main GHGs, enters the atmosphere through the burning of fossil fuels, such as oil, gas and coal, or solid waste, such as trees and other biological materials.
-It is also the result of certain chemical reactions, as for example in the manufacture of cement.

 Emission factor